depressed-pho/natural-mystic-shaders/README.md

 Features include:

 * Shadow
-* Improved torch light with flickering effect
+* Improved torch light with flickering effect (unstable in 1.8 due to vanilla bug)
 * Sunlight and moonlight colors with night time desaturation
 * Exposure adjustment, contrast filter, and tone mapping